typst-community/rowmantic/src/rowtable.typ

 }

 /// An expandcell is a `table.cell` that expands its colspan to available width
+/// The expandcell can be passed alone as a row, or should be placed inside a row markup block.
+///
 /// - args (arguments): table.cell arguments. colspan and rowspan are not permitted.
 /// - body (content): cell body
 #let expandcell(..args, body) = {